hursey013/balance-bot/README.md

 ```

 Tweak the Apprise config in `apprise/apprise.yml` (it shows up after the first launch) to add more destinations or fancy formatting.
 The `data/` folder sticks around between restarts so the bot remembers what it already reported.

+### Dev-friendly SimpleFIN caching

+Balance Bot keeps a tiny LowDB-backed cache of the most recent SimpleFIN response so you don't spam the API while iterating on notification formatting or other behavior.
+Cached data automatically expires after a short window and will be refreshed on the next poll.
+If you need to tweak or disable the cache entirely, there are advanced environment knobs available—but the defaults should cover most workflows.

 ## How it works